Some Characterizations in Kenmotsu manifolds with a new connection

 where

-is the curvature tensor with respect to the Levi-Civita connection $\nabla$.
-Using (\ref{3.2}) and the first Bianchi identity we have
+is viewed as the curvature tensor regarding Levi-connection $D$.
+When (\ref{3.2}) and the first Bianchi identity are paid attention, we have

-Hence we have the following proposition \begin{proposition} Let $M$ be an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric connection of type $(\alpha,\beta)$.
-If $(\alpha,\beta)=(-1,\beta)$ or $(\alpha,\beta)=(\alpha,0)$ then the first Bianchi identity of the generalized symmetric metric connection $\overline{\nabla}$ on $M$ is provided. \end{proposition} Using (\ref{2.11}), (\ref{2.12}), (\ref{2.13}), (\ref{2.14}) and (\ref{3.2}) we give the following proposition: \begin{proposition} Let $M$ be an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric connection of type $(\alpha,\beta)$.
-Then we have the following equations:
+Thus, the following proposition is obtained \begin{proposition} Let us consider that $M$ is an n-dimensional Kenmotsu manifold together with generalized symmetric metric of type$(\alpha,\beta)$.
+When $(\alpha,\beta)=(-1,\beta)$ or $(\alpha,\beta)=(\alpha,0)$, it provides the first Bianchi identity of the generalized connection $\overline{D}$ on $M$. \end{proposition} The following proposition is presented using (\ref{2.11}), (\ref{2.12}), (\ref{2.13}), (\ref{2.14}) and (\ref{3.2}). \begin{proposition} When $M$ is an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric of type $(\alpha,\beta)$, we have the following equations: